Subin-Vidhu/2024/Python Programming Basics/Readme.md

 - Python is an interpreted language, which means that it is executed line by line.
 This makes it easier to debug and test code.

+- Python is a high-level language, which means that it is closer to human language than machine language.
+This makes it easier to write and read code.

+- Python is a dynamically typed language, which means that you don't have to declare the type of a variable when you create it.
+This makes it easier to write code quickly.